devdanzin/cpython_fusil_report/cpython_report.md

 a campaign, while the pace of accumulation of new issues in CPython doesn't seem to necessitate continuous monitoring.

+Cultural fit?
+Depending on Core Devs opinions

 -------------
 ## Apendix

 ### Findings

+Issue titles were collected at the time of writing the report and thus can in some cases be more descriptive than the original titles.

 The "Python versions" field reports the tags used in CPython's issue tracker, which will under-represent older versions as those tags get